mekowalski/react-seasons-app/NOTES.md

 [x] Create configuration object

-[] Create better interface for user when the page is loading
+[x] Create better interface for user when the page is loading
 - Provide loading spin-y circle or bar of some sort
 - Create separate component for loading(loading feature is reusable in other places of the App)

+[] Clarify 'Loading' for user
+- They may not know if the App is trying to load something or if the App is awaiting their response